wavefrontHQ/docs/pages/doc/integrations.md

 When the integration setup requires a token for the proxy authentication, the setup instructions of some integrations (such as all integrations for Linux distributions, Windows host integration, MacOS integration, Prometheus, and so on) vary depending on whether your service is onboarded to VMware Cloud services or not.
 For details, see [Integrations Supported for Onboarded Subscriptions](integrations_onboarded_subscriptions.html).
 For the latest and most recent instructions on how to set up an integration, see the steps on the **Setup** tab of the integration that you're interested in.

-* If your Operations for Applications service **is** onboarded to VMware Cloud services, you have two choices:
+* If your Tanzu Observability service **is** onboarded to VMware Cloud services, you have two choices:

    * Use OAuth App authentication (recommended):